Michdo93/openhab_postman_templates/README.md

 ### Notes on Event Bus Item Events

 Of course you can try also to check the event of your item.
 Read more about it [here](https://www.openhab.org/docs/developer/utils/events.html#item-events).
+Sadly it will fail because [SSE](https://en.wikipedia.org/wiki/Server-sent_events) is not supported.

 | HTTP request method |  Event | 	Description | 	URL |
 | :-------------: |:-------------:| :-----:| :-----:|